wasabikev/AI-UI/README.md

 - Use Modals for User Input: Whenever the application requires input from the user, whether it's form submission, settings configuration, or any other input-driven task, use a modal window.
 This includes actions like adding or editing data, confirming decisions, or any interaction that benefits from focused attention.
 - For future iterations and feature implementations, we strongly encourage maintaining the modal-based approach for user interfaces.
 This consistency is key to providing an intuitive and pleasant user experience across our application.

+## Feature Roadmap

+### TriFusion Query

+Status: Under development

+Objective: Enhance the chatbot's capability to provide insightful and contextually relevant responses by leveraging a unique combination of three distinct database methodologies: relational, vector, and graph databases.
+This feature, named "TriFusion Query," aims to unify structured data querying, semantic search, and relationship exploration into a single, powerful query mechanism.

+Functional Spec:

+Relational Database Integration: Utilize a relational database (e.g., PostgreSQL) to store and manage structured data extracted from targeted websites.
+This will support complex queries, ensuring data integrity and transactional support for retrieving specific facts and structured information.

+Vector Database Incorporation: Implement a vector database to store text content from websites as vector representations, enabling efficient semantic search and similarity-based retrieval.
+This will allow the chatbot to provide contextually relevant responses based on the semantic similarity of user queries to stored data.

+Graph Database Utilization: Employ a graph database to represent the relationships between different entities extracted from websites, such as articles, authors, and categories.
+This will enable the exploration of interconnected data, uncovering hidden patterns and recommending related content based on the relational context.

+Query Fusion Mechanism: Develop a sophisticated query fusion mechanism that, upon receiving a user query, simultaneously leverages the relational, vector, and graph databases.
+This mechanism will parse the query, identify relevant keywords and entities, and retrieve data from all three databases.
+The aggregated data will then be used to generate comprehensive, accurate, and insightful responses.

+System Prompt Integration: Ensure that the "TriFusion Query" feature is seamlessly integrated into the system prompt, allowing for dynamic adjustment of query parameters, including targeted system prompts and temperature settings.
+This will enable the customization of chatbot responses to achieve the desired level of creativity, specificity, and relevance.

+Anticipated Benefits:

+- Enhanced accuracy and relevance of chatbot responses through semantic search capabilities and structured data retrieval.
+- Improved user experience by providing comprehensive answers that leverage interconnected data and insights.
+- Increased flexibility and adaptability of the chatbot in addressing a wide range of user queries with contextually rich responses.

+Development Milestones:

+- Relational Database Schema Design: Define and implement the schema for storing structured data from websites.
+- Vector Representation Processing: Select and integrate natural language processing (NLP) models for generating vector representations of text content.
+- Graph Database Structure Implementation: Design and create the graph database structure to represent the relationships between extracted entities.
+- Query Fusion Mechanism Development: Develop the core logic for the query fusion mechanism that combines data retrieval from all three databases.
+- Integration and Testing: Integrate the "TriFusion Query" feature into the existing system, followed by thorough testing to ensure accuracy and efficiency.

+Target Completion Date: TBD

 ## Setting up API Keys
 1. Create a new file called `.env` in the project's root directory.
 2. Add the following line to the `.env` file, replacing `<your_api_key_here>` with your actual API key: